How to set up signed commits on Windows

 Go to your GitHub account > Settings > SSH and GPG keys.

-On GPG keys section, click on New GPG key.
+In the GPG keys section, click on New GPG key.
 It will ask for a title and key.
 For the Title field, you can put anything you would like.
 I usually put my computer name (to distinguish between other devices I own).

 Click Add GPG Key.